 Released at the NATA's 60th annual meeting in San Antonio in 2009, the statement also appears in the June 2009 issue of the NATA's Journal of Athletic Training.

-As of May 2, 2013 the seven key recommendations of the statement have been adopted by state high school athletic associations in nine states (Connecticut, New Jersey, Texas, North Carolina, Georgia, Iowa, Arizona, Florida, and Arkansas) and are under active consideration in 14 others.
+As of September 10, 2014, the seven key recommendations of the statement have been adopted by state high school athletic associations in thirteen states (Connecticut, New Jersey, Texas, North Carolina, Georgia, Iowa, Arizona, Florida, Arkansas, Utah, Missouri, Mississippi, and Alabama) and are under active consideration in 13 others.